pere000/pere000/README.md

 ## Dockerfile Modifications

-To integrate additional scripting languages like Python into the Dockerfile, follow these steps:
+To integrate additional scripting languages like Python into the App you have to add it to this Dockerfile:

 ```dockerfile
 ARG ALPINE_VERSION=3.19